Stelliro/PuffinZip/README.md

     *   The original filename will be suggested as the output.
 You can change it.
     *   Click the "Decompress" button.

     **Note on Performance:** PuffinZip uses LZMA's highest compression setting (preset 9).
-This provides excellent compression ratios but can be time-consuming, especially for larger files (even those under 100MB).
+This generally provides excellent compression ratios but can be time-consuming, especially for larger files (even those under 100MB).
 The UI will remain responsive (progress bar animating) during these operations.

 ---

 ## For Developers / Running from Source

-If you prefer to run PuffinZip directly from the Python source code or contribute to its development:
+If you prefer to run PuffinZip directly from the Python source code, review its development, or contribute:

 ### Requirements